19 September 2023

 Think you’ve got what it takes?
 Keep scrolling to find out how YOU can become an investment banker…

-With banks hiring less and less people every year (vacancies have dropped by 40% since 2007!), competition for investment banking graduate jobs is now hotter than Benidorm in August.
+You sure do.
+With banks hiring less people than ever before, competition for graduate jobs is now hotter than Benidorm in August.

-The good news is, the more investment banking work experience you get on your CV whilst you’re still at university, the more chance you have of being snapped up by one of the big banks when you graduate...
+The good news is, the more investment banking work experience you can get on your CV whilst you’re still at university, the more chance you have of being snapped up when you graduate…

 Investment banking internships